Summer in Urbino Italy: Documenting a Community

 All dates are tentative and subject to change

-CoursesSMAD 305: Topics in Media arts and Design: Multimedia Reporting in Italy (3 credits)
+CoursesSMAD 305: Special Topics in Media Arts and Design: Magazine Storytelling (3 credits)

-SMAD 305: Topics in Media Arts and Design: Video Magazine Production in Italy (3 credits)
+SMAD 305: Special Topics in Media arts and Design: Promotional Video in Italy (3 credits)

 Courses listed here are to be used as a general guideline for program curriculum. *All courses are considered pending until approved by the Academic Department, Program, and/or College.